 AQSC thanks its guests, travel agent partners, vendors and team members for their patience and understanding during this rapidly developing situation.
 The company will continue to work closely with the U.S. Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), among others to prepare for sailings to resume when it is appropriate and safe to do so.

-For more information, visit, americanqueensteamboatcompany.com.
+For more information, visit, americanqueensteamboatcompany.com/health-and-safety.

 Don’t miss “11 Tips from Travel Advisors During this ‘Down Time.’”
 For more information on the Coronavirus situation, visit Recommend’s Coronavirus Updates Center at recommend.com/coronavirus.